 Given this, we explore a secondary reason to explain why presidents go public on pending Supreme Court decisions: to demonstrate their commitment to issues important to the American people.
 By discussing pending cases in their public remarks, presidents are able to show the citizenry their commitments to important issues and demonstrate they are willing to defend those positions in the face of legal challenges.
 This might be a particularly useful strategy for motivating public support for presidential priorities or to inspire partisan enthusiasm for the president.
-At the least, by commenting on important cases, presidents demonstrate that they are committed to democratic norms of responding to issues of public concern and acting as the leaders of their political parties.
+At the least, by commenting on important cases, presidents demonstrate that they are committed to the democratic norms of responding to issues of public concern and acting as the leaders of their political parties.

 To evaluate these motivations, we have cataloged the number of times presidents discuss undecided Supreme Court cases during the Eisenhower to Obama administrations (1953–2017).
 Because presidents rarely go public on pending cases, inferential statistical models are inappropriate for our analysis.
 Accordingly, we present descriptive data that provide leverage over why presidents discuss pending cases.
 Our data allow us to examine the timing of statements, the types of speeches in which presidents mention cases, whether presidents take strong positions on case outcomes, the length of statements on pending decisions, and the outcome of the cases presidents discuss in their public commentary.
 Based on these analyses, we conclude that presidents’ primary motivation to speak about pending cases is not to influence their outcomes, but rather to take public positions that demonstrate their commitment to the policies implicated in the litigation.

-The Presidents’ Motivations to Target Court Decisions
+Presidents Motivations to Target Court Decisions

 Presidents are purposive actors who have significant time and resource constraints.
 Thus, any action by the president should be geared to achieve some end, as part of a larger strategy, and with the intent of minimizing costs.
 As with all other aspects of presidential leadership, therefore, we think that presidents are motivated to target pending Supreme Court decisions in their public remarks so long as doing so helps the president to obtain good policy, reelection, and/or historical achievement (e.g., Moe 1985).
-Furthermore, presidents are only likely to engage in a discretionary activity, such speaking publicly about a Supreme Court case, when they perceive some benefit to these efforts, and that this benefit outweighs the potential costs.
-As it relates to discussing pending cases, the primary costs are the time and energy spent preparing and delivering remarks about the cases, the negative impression that may come from violating the norm of judicial independence, and any loss in public support for the positons they take.
-The potential benefits to the president include influencing the outcome of the case (thereby influencing policy), building electoral support, and achieving some historical benefit, such as being associated with the establishment of a landmark Supreme Court decision.
+Furthermore, presidents are only likely to engage in a discretionary activity, such as speaking publicly about a Supreme Court case, when they perceive some benefit to these efforts, and that this benefit outweighs the potential costs.
+As it relates to discussing pending cases, the primary costs are the time and energy spent preparing and delivering remarks about the cases, the negative impression that may come from violating the norm of judicial independence, and any loss in public support for the positions they take.
+The potential benefits to the president include influencing the outcome of the case and thereby influencing policy, building electoral support, and achieving some historical benefit, such as being associated with the establishment of a landmark Supreme Court decision.

 The Costs of Going Public